 They’re all packed with zingy lemon flavour, and this lemon drizzle loaf cake is no exception! 💛

-The best lemon drizzle loaf cake
+Easy lemon drizzle loaf cake recipe

 Many of you, like me, have probably made several lemon drizzle loaf cakes trying to find your ideal version.
 I wanted to finally create my own ideal loaf cake, and I hope you’ll love it too!